fractionasian/thelinac/docs/literature.md

 This currently also requires me to log in to the journals to get the full text PDF, but it hasn't been a huge issue so far.

 I prefer to do my reading in Zotero, because if I need to reference the paper then it's already there.
-I also have a separate workflow to extract highlights and comments from the PDFs within Zotero but that's for another update in future...

 ## Wrap-up